-Several COMPOUNDS entries can be created at once by including sub-lists in the first argument.
-For example, is equivalent to:
+Several COMPOUNDS entries can be created at once by including sublists in the first argument.
+For example, (DEFP (how (much many)) howmuch) is the equivalent to:

-(DEFP (how (much many)) howmuch)

 (DEFP (how much) howmuch) (DEFP (how many) howmuch)

 Thus, a sublist in the <phrase> argument specifies that one of its elements be in the compound phrase.